 Last updated: 2 May 2020 5.40pm

-Having cancer may put you at a higher risk of serious illness if you get coronavirus.
+Having cancer may put you at a higher risk of serious illness if you get COVID-19 (coronavirus).
 Some cancer treatments can cause a weak immune system.
 You need to take extra care to protect yourself.

 You may need to cocoon if you are having certain cancer treatments are have certain types of cancer.